nf-core/createtaxdb/docs/usage.md

 This is a NCBI taxdump-style taxonomy file, that associates taxon IDs with human-readable names.

+From NCBI, these would correspond to `taxdmp.tar.gz` from the [NCBI Taxonomy FTP server](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
 Always refer to the [NCBI taxdump README](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump_readme.txt) for the most up-to-date information.

 It is formatted as a tab-pipe (`\t|\t`)-separated file with four columns but no header row.